 Common Questions About American Identity

-American culture is the result of European culture shaped by Native American, African, Latino, and Asian culture.
+American culture is the result of European culture shaped by Native American, African, Latino, and Asian cultures.
 A sense of righteousness, a can-do attitude, and maximum profit business are key counterparts to the American aesthetic.

 Almost 3/4 of all Americans are some variant of Christianity.
 The other religions vary with the region.
 Buddhists largely make up the West while Islam reigns in the South and Mid-West.
 Judaism rules in the Northeast.

-America is known the world over for being the most dominant military and economic power as well as for worldwide entertainment trends and fast food.
+America is known the world over for being the most dominant military and economic power, as well as for worldwide entertainment trends and fast food.

-Aside from the Thanksgiving tradition of roasted turkey, brown gravy, dressing, green beans and cranberry sauce, each region has its own distinctly popular foods.
+Aside from the Thanksgiving tradition of roasted turkey, brown gravy, dressing, green beans, and cranberry sauce, each region has its own distinctly popular foods.
 In the south, it’s mashed potatoes, cornbread, fried oysters, and steak.
 In the Northeast, it’s clam chowder and boiled crabs.
 In the West, it’s vegetarian food and burgers.
 In the Midwest, it’s lake trout and cheese.